einstein13/wl_ship_optimization/readme.md

 * settings.py is a file where all settings are defined
 * it is recommended to add Port classes to folder ports
 * it is recommended to add Ship classes to folder ships
+* overriding any method is welcome in your class
+* adding new methods is ok, but remember to name it differently than the others
+* adding new properties/ variables is possible to your class